BackofenLab/IntaRNA/README.md

 any string not matching one of the two stream names is considered a file name.
 The file will be overwritten by IntaRNA!

+Besides interaction output, you can set the verbosity of computation information using the `-v` or `--verbose` arguments.
+To reduce the output to a minimum, you can redirect all logging output of user information, warnings or verbose output to a specific file using `--default-log-file=LOGFILENAME`.
+If you are not interested in any logging output, redirect it to nirvana via `--default-log-file=/dev/null`.
+Note, error output is not redirected and always given on standard output streams.

 <a name="outModeNormal" />
 ### Standard RNA-RNA interaction output with ASCII chart